Media Arts and Science Bachelor of Science

 Web Design and Development

-Set your sights on mastering the web as you learn advanced fundamentals of web development.
+Set your sights on mastering the web as you learn web development.

 You may also select up to 12 hours from the list of selectives below.